IBM/integrity-enforcer/docs/ACM/README_ENABLE_IV_PROTECTION_ACM_ENV.md

        $ git push origin master
        ```

-      Confirm the status (i.e. Compliance) of `egress-example` policy in the ACM hub cluster.
-You can find `egress-example` policy in the ACM Multicloud webconsole (Governace and Risk).
-Compliance status of `egress-example` policy means that `egress-example` is updated in an ACM managed cluster(s) after the succesfull signature verification by Integrity Verifier.
+      Confirm the status (i.e. Compliance) of `policy-cert-ocp4` policy in the ACM hub cluster.
+You can find `policy-cert-ocp4` policy in the ACM Multicloud webconsole (Governace and Risk).
+Compliance status of `policy-cert-ocp4` policy means that `policy-cert-ocp4` is updated in an ACM managed cluster(s) after the succesfull signature verification by Integrity Verifier.